jamesoff/www-jamesoff-net/_drafts/dynamic-dns-with-route-53.md

 You will need:

-* A zone in Route 53, with an A record you plan to update
+* A zone in Route 53, with an A record you plan to update.
-* An SNS topic, to which the script will publish warnings if it has problems changing DNS
+* An SNS topic, to which the script will publish warnings if it has problems changing DNS.
-* An IAM user with the right permissions to change the zone and publish to the SNS topic
+* An IAM user with the right permissions to change the zone and publish to the SNS topic.
-* Optionally, an external host to run the PHP reflection script, to show you your own IP.
-This could be an EC2 instance.
 * A machine on the connection you're updating the DNS for with Python and the AWS boto and requests libraries installed.
 I'm using a Raspberry Pi.
+* Optionally, an external host to run the PHP reflection script, to show you your own IP.
+This could be an EC2 instance, if you wanted to stick to AWS.

 This guide assumes some experience with setting things up in AWS.
 If you need guidance for creating Route 53 entries, SNS topics, or IAM users, there are plenty of guides around.